xavibenjamin/theboldreport.net/_posts/2013-10-21-john-gruber-on-imessage-encryption.md

 >
 >What Apple has said, and reiterated today, is that iMessage’s back-end is not in fact designed in that way — that there is no mechanism in the system for Apple employees to surreptitiously change the encryption key to allow for messages to be decrypted during transit.

-I don't much to add to this one, I just found the article to be interesting.
+I don't have much to add to this one, I just found the article to be interesting.
 I agree with Gruber that it would be a *huge* mistake for Apple to lie about something as sensitive as this. **However**, at the end of the day, which side does it make more sense for companies to side with?
 Users?
 That's naive.